-Greek employment law also provides for overtime work.
-With effect from 12 November 2012, working hours may be increased by up to two hours per day and 120 hours per year, provided the employer has notified overtime in the special book of modification of working hours and overtime work and a special list submitted electronically.
-Overtime is paid at a premium (over the hourly rate) of 40% for overtime worked up to 120 hours annually, and 60% for overtime worked in excess of 120 hours annually.
+Legislation provides for special authorised additional work of up to five hours a week

+(over the hourly rate) of 40% for overtime worked up to 120 hours annually, and 60% for overtime worked in excess of 120 hours annually.
 Employees who work on a Sunday or a public holiday are entitled to an additional premium of 75% of their daily wage.